gutza1/Civilization-NOW/README.md

 Civilization NOW
 =====================
 Civilization NOW (CIVNOW) is a Minecraft mod that adds extensive functionality to villager AI and behavior.
-Mod specific blocks and entites are added to create an interactive economy and civilization.
-It works in single player, LAN, and SMP.
+Mod specific blocks, items, and structures are added to create an interactive economy and civilization.

 ##Discussion
 All discussion should remain on the mod's official forum page located on the Minecraft forums.